IBM/credit-risk-workshop-cpd/workshop/admin-guide/README.md

 For Cloud Pak for Data to read our Db2 Warehouse data we need to add a new *Data Source* to Cloud Pak for Data.
 This requires inputting the usual JDBC details.

+#### Get IBM Cloud DB2 connection info

+If you didn't already copy this when you provisioned the IBM Cloud DB2 instance above, go back and get the credentials as instructed.

+#### Get local DB2 connection info

 To get the connection info for you local DB2 Warehouse, go to the (☰) menu and click on the *My Instances* option.

 ![(☰) Menu -> My Instances](../.gitbook/assets/images/dv/dv-menu-my-instances.png)